smoka7/multicursors.nvim/README.md

-# Multicursor.nvim
+# Multicursors.nvim

-The Multicursor Plugin for Neovim extends the native Neovim text editing capabilities, providing a more intuitive way to edit repetitive text with multiple cursors.
-With this plugin, you can easily create and manage multiple cursors, perform simultaneous edits, and execute commands on all cursors at once.
+The Multicursor Plugin for Neovim extends the native Neovim text editing capabilities, providing a more intuitive way to edit repetitive text with multiple selections.
+With this plugin, you can easily create and manage multiple selections, perform simultaneous edits, and execute commands on all selections at once.

 ## Requirements